stilkov/blog/content/post/2020-11-30-Why-is-this-Site-so-Ugly.md

 My goal was to reduce friction, and make sure I have zero excuses left for not writing.
 With this and the last post out of the way, I think I may have to admit I have reached that goal.

+Update: Some things have changed, will document them soon.